cunarist/rinf/documentation/docs/frequently-asked-questions.md

 cargo clean
 ```

-### I encounter an error related to loading native libraries on older Android versions.
+### I encountered an error related to loading native libraries on older Android versions.

 If you are using older Android versions, you may encounter errors due to issues with native library loading.